Study and Motivation

 Be clear about why you need good grades

-Instead of screaming "Give me motivation!" it may be useful to answer some questions to clarify things.
-Visualization board might help you with this as well.
+Instead of screaming, "Give me motivation!" it may be helpful to answer some questions to clarify things.
+A visualization board might help you with this as well.
 Any reason for getting good grades fits:

 These are only some examples.
 Everyone has different triggers for motivation.
-Even in case you are certain that knowledge matters more than grades, remember that grades keep you in the university and allow you to continue your education.
+Even if you are certain that knowledge matters more than grades, remember that grades keep you in the university and allow you to continue your education.
 That is also a good point.

 Make boring subjects interesting